"God is good": John Dumelo shares how losing to Maa Lydia would've affected him

-John Dumelo Speaks After Beating Lydia Alhassan, Recounts What Would Have Happened If He Lost
+John Dumelo Speaks After Beating Lydia Alhassan, Explains What Would Have Happened If He Lost

 - Ghanaian actor and politician John Dumelo has spoken after becoming the new MP-elect for the Ayawaso West Wugon constituency

-- John Dumelo, who ran on the National Democratic Congress' ticket, said he would have become a laughing stock if he lost the elections for the second time
+- John Dumelo, who ran on a National Democratic Congress' ticket, said he would have become a laughing stock if he lost the elections for the second time

-MP-elect John Dumelo for the Ayawso West Wuogon constituency has opened up about his victory and what would have gone wrong if he had lost the elections.
+MP-elect for the Ayawaso West Wuogon constituency John Dumelo has opened up about his victory and the political implications had he lost the elections to his political nemesis Lydia Alhassan.

 He beat the New Patriotic Party's Lydia Alhassan after a fierce campaign.
 On social media, John Dumelo opened up about how losing his second attempt would have affected him.